Codesai/practice_program_ts_audiense/20-tic-tac-toe/README.md

 7 | 8 | 9
 ```

-These are possible outputs of the game:
+These are possible states of the game (a number indicates that no player has taken the field):

 ```
 1 | 2 | 3      X | 2 | X      X | O | X